earning the crucial first million users for a viral app by completely revamping the product design

 When the product is designed and built, one needs to tell the world about it.
 The story should be as attractive as the product itself.
 If it goes well, the graphics and videos you designed will be all over the internet.
 So never take this step too lightly.

 I felt so strongly that the new app needs a video but I had never made a full length animation videos before.
 In the end, the urge is so strong that I just had to do it, even though it meant I had to learned After Effect – one of the most complicated Adobe softwares – from scratch.

 I drafted the story line, listened through hundreds of tracks to find the background music, after some 200 hours (many of which were spent during weekends), the new animated Instabridge promo video was born!
 (The video below)

 For the press photo, I want something that showcases the product while conveying its value in one glance, so I pictured a person holding the app, looking for free wifi on the street.
 When I really couldn't find a picture with the hand exactly the way I want, I shot one myself with my colleague's hand holding my own phone.
 Then I photoshopped everything in.

-This version of the app pumped up average daily downloads more than fivefold (with the highest day being ~40K), and eventually made Instabridge pass the crucial first 1 million download milestone.
+The most rewarding outcome?
+Our users loved the new version.
+It also pumped up average daily downloads more than fivefold (with the highest day being ~40K), and eventually made Instabridge pass the crucial first 1 million download milestone.
 The average rating for this version is 4.4, much higher than before.
 When we watch the videos of user testing of this version, we didn't have to bite our nails anymore – users quickly got how to use the app.